Colorectal Cancer Screening

 Colonoscopy Follow-Up

-Those considered to be at increased risk for future findings have either 3 or more adenomas, high-grade dysplasia, villous features, or an adenoma 1 cm or larger in size.
-It is recommended by the USMSTF that they have a 3-year follow-up colonoscopy, with subsequent colonoscopy intervals dependent on those results.
-Those at lower risk can have a follow-up in 5 to 10 years, Those with hyperplastic polyps should only have a 10-year follow-up as average-risk individuals.
+If you are at an increased risk, it is recommended by the USMSTF that you have a 3-year follow-up colonoscopy and keep having them every 3 years.
+Those at lower risk can have a follow-up in 5 to 10 years.
+Those with hyperplastic polyps should only have a 10-year follow-up as average-risk individuals.
 More frequent screening is recommended for people with suspected or proven genetic syndromes (HNPCC and FAP).
 It is unclear how a family history without a genetic syndrome should affect screening intervals.

 Additional Screening Tests